 I am currently engaged in reshaping the dialogue towards formalized cyber geographic studies as part of my long-term professional and academic goals.
 My concentration is on:

-My graduate research will parallel this effort, so I hope to have persistent updates.
+My graduate research will parallel this effort, so I hope to have persistent updates via my news page.

 - Consolidated nomenclature and concepts for cyber geography

 - Analysis of socio-cultural differences in perception of cyberspace